tommac08/docsv2/sources/ci_billing.md

 This is where you can manage your subscription plan and edit your number of containers.

-- Make sure your plan is set to `Multi-Tenant CI`
+- Make sure your plan is set to `Multi-Tenant CI/CD`
 - Use the slider to select the number of containers you want for your subscription.
 - The total price automatically updates to reflect the price you will pay for the number of containers chosen
 - Enter your payment details
 - Click the **Buy** button
-- Your CI Plan is now updated and the number of minion count on your Subscriptions dashboard should reflect the new number of containers on your plan
+- Your CI/CD Plan is now updated and the number of minion count on your Subscriptions dashboard should reflect the new number of containers on your plan

 ## Invoices